rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 [TOC]

-> **WARNING**
->
-> Please do not use the BenchmarkDotNet config attributes for competitions. *--As it is for now--* they are unsupported and result behavior is undefined.

-CodeJam.PerfTests configuration uses almost same approach the BenchmarkDotNet does.
-However, there are additions aimed to ease configuration of large projects with hundreds or thousands of perftests.
+CodeJam.PerfTests configuration system is extension over BenchmarkDotNet one.
+There are additions aimed to ease configuration of large projects with hundreds or thousands of perftests.
 Here's how it works:

 ## Attribute annotations